 - Patagonia Nine Trails 28 Backpack

 If you’re spending a full day in the mountains then the last thing you need is a bag that’s going to wear you down more than the exercise, and that will also feel like it’s constantly niggling away somewhere.
-The Nine Trails bag from Patagonia is a daypack which does everything right and it’s a good looking bit of kit as well as you’d expect from the Californian outdoor brand.
+The Nine Trails bag from Patagonia is a daypack that does everything right and it’s a good looking bit of kit as well as you’d expect from the Californian outdoor brand.

 The usefulness still comes prior to the aesthetics although because the 9 Trails boast the mix of being comfy, supportive, light-weight and additionally super sturdy because of its 201D Cordura nylon that’s anti-rip to the extreme.